xytrux/xytrux/README.md

 # 👋 Hi there!

- I am a high school sophomore and in a CS2 esports team.
+ I am a high school junior and in a CS2 esports team.
 I hope to get a racing career or get a job in CS.

 <img src="https://skillicons.dev/icons?i=js,html,py,css,c,nim" />